Creating effective ways to demonstrate learning

 5.7 Marking criteria are provided online for each assessment (eg: rubric, marking guide, criteria)

-CLIPP offers the following professional development opportunities to support teaching staff with better design of assessment tasks and planning of assessment practices:
+CTIQ offers the following ongoing professional development opportunities to support teaching staff with better design of assessment tasks and facilitation of effective assessment practices:

 - Graduate Certificate in Education (Tertiary Education) – This postgraduate award course is designed to support tertiary teachers deliver quality, contemporary teaching practices in the higher education setting.
-Modules on assessment include the: Dynamics of assessment, Students as partners and Quality assessment practices.
-View what else the GCETE has to offer.
+Modules on assessment include the likes of: Dynamics of assessment, Students as partners and Quality assessment practices.